Matt25969/LAFB/number_generator/README.md

 ### Building the image

-Use the following command to build the docker image:
+Use one of the following commands to build the docker image:

+`docker build --tag number --no-cache --build-arg REWARD=6digit.py .`

-`docker build --tag number --no-cache --build-arg REWARD=[6digit.py/8digit.py] .`
+`docker build --tag number --no-cache --build-arg REWARD=8digit.py .`

 ### DockerHub images